oroinc/documentation/user/back-office/system/integrations/payment-integration/paypal-services/express/index.rst

 Next, set up a payment rule that enables the PayPal Express payment method for all or some customer orders via the :ref:`Payment Rules Configuration <sys--payment-rules>` page.

+.. admonition:: Business Tip

+   Want to embrace smart manufacturing in your company?
+Discover how |digitalization in manufacturing| can help you succeed.

 .. include:: /include/include-images.rst
    :start-after: begin

 .. include:: /include/include-links-user.rst
+   :start-after: begin

+.. include:: /include/include-links-seo.rst
    :start-after: begin

 .. toctree::